MicroEJ/docs/DeviceDeveloperGuide/core.rst

 Installation
 ============

-ECOM foundation library is an additional library.
+ECOM Foundation Library is an additional library.
 In the platform configuration file, check :guilabel:`Serial Communication` > :guilabel:`ECOM` to install the library.